Reading with the Pastor

 are covered now by the sands of an emptying hourglass.

-Their flourishing past,
+Over their flourishing past,

-A cold wind carries them away
+A cold wind carries the grains away

 As if they never were.